Stan370/Klotski/README.md

 # Klotski: The Sliding Block Puzzle

-Klotski is a sliding block puzzle that's popular throughout China.
+Klotski is a WEB sliding block puzzle that's popular throughout China.
 Its story is based on a well-known encounter during the **Eastern Han dynasty (25–220)** between **Cao Cao**, the shrewd and clever strategist for the Wei Kingdom, and **Guan Yu**, a commander in the Shu Kingdom army who had once served under Cao Cao.

 ### **Gameplay**
 The goal is to move the largest block (2x2 block) to an exit with a two-grid side length below without taking it away from the board, while only sliding the blocks.